 "I didn't ask you to wait" — after a bunch of French reporters, Eurosport France's Maxime Dupuis included, wait two hours for Samir Nasri to do a post-match dope test so they can ask him for his thoughts on the game, they get slapped firmly in the face in the mixed zone.
 In a press conference, Nasri also told the French media that his celebration, when he put his finger to his lips, "was at you".

-"This is Russia" - Russian fans forget the past and try to win new friends with a massive banner in Warsaw.
-183 fans are arrested for violence before and after the match against local rivals Poland.
+The Russian revolution183 fans are arrested for violence before and after the match against local rivals Poland.

 Tiki-taka never fails, but sometimes the grass fails tiki-taka